mohamed-tabbou/Power-BI-Projectsss/Sales Coffee Shop Dashboard/README.md

 ### **Coffee Shop Sales**

 ## **Scenario: **
-As the freshly hired Data Analyst for a coffee chain, you're tasked with examining sales records from various stores.
-Your aim is to extract useful information to help shop owners understand their sales trends and find opportunities for business growth.
+As a new Data Analyst at a coffee chain, your task is to analyze sales data from different stores, providing insights to help shop owners understand trends and identify growth opportunities.